biscuitlad/Punchcard-encoder/README.md

 Output:
 - A grid of dashes and crosses representing the pattern, printed to the terminal.
 - The processed image with detected circles and grid lines displayed in a window.
 - Pressing any key unloads the image window.
-The script cannot be rerun with closing this window.
+The script cannot be rerun without closing this window.

 Note:
 - The script is tuned to specific parameters and may require adjustments for different screen resolutions or patterns.